Bulletin #4393, Eating for Health with MyPlate: Oils

 Like most Americans, Mainers eat too much fat, sugar, sodium, and refined grains.
 These Eating for Health with MyPlate fact sheets can start you down the path to good health.
-Each one is about a different part of the 2015-2020 Dietary Guidelines for Americans and MyPlate healthy eating guidelines.
+Each one is about a different part of the 2020-2025 Dietary Guidelines for Americans and MyPlate healthy eating guidelines.
 You can learn what each part is, why it’s important, and how it matters to you and to your family.
 The MyPlate food groups are Grains, Vegetables, Fruits, Dairy, and Protein.
-This fact sheet explains how oils fit into eating for health.
+This fact sheet explains the Dairy Group.

 Oils are not considered a food group, but they supply healthy fats in your diet.

 Oils are fats that are liquid at room temperature.
 Oils come from different plants and types of fish.
 Some common types of oils include olive oil, sunflower oil, soybean oil, safflower oil, corn oil, and canola oil.
 Some foods are naturally high in oils.
 These foods include nuts, olives, avocados, and some kinds of fish.

 How much oil should adults eat?